Rhyncholaelia digbyana

-Rhyncholaelia digbyana is a species of orchid occurring from Honduras to Belize, Guatemala, Mexico and Costa Rica.
+Rhyncholaelia digbyana is a species of epiphytic orchid occurring from Honduras to Belize, Guatemala, Mexico and Costa Rica.

 Rl. digbyana can be distinguished from the other species of Rhyncholaelia (Rl. glauca) by the frilled labellum.

-The orchid has been discovered by José Antonio Molina Rosito, a Honduran|Catracho botanist and Professor emeritus at the Zamorano Pan-American School of Agriculture.
+The orchid has been discovered by José Antonio Molina Rosito, a Honduran botanist and Professor emeritus at the Zamorano Pan-American School of Agriculture.

 Rhyncholaelia digbyana was declared the national flower of Honduras (Flor Nacional de Honduras) on 1969 November 26.

+Etymology

+The species name digbyana comes from the family name of the collector Edward St. Vincent Digby who had the first described specimen.